Overview

 Use a vector search index

-To use a vector search index, you must explicitly reference it by name via thevector_search()
+To use a vector search index, you must explicitly reference it by name via thevector_search() table-valued function (TVF).

 Parameters

-Parameter | Description |
+| Parameter | Description |

-<index_name> | The name of the index that will be used to find the closets vectors. |
+<index_name> | The name of the vector search index to use for finding the nearest vectors. |

-<top_k> | The number of closest vectors that are returned from the index.
-Default is 10 |
+<top_k> | The number of nearest vectors to return from the index. |

-<ef_search> | Hyperparameter controlling the quality of the search.
-See ef_search for more information. |
+ef_search (optional) | A hyperparameter that controls the quality and recall of the search.
+See ef_search for more details.
+Default is 64.
+Mandatory argument before version 4.29 |

 Drop a vector search index

-is a pure metadata operation and will not free up memory on storage level.
+Dropping a vector search index viaDROP INDEX <index_name> is a pure metadata operation and will not free up memory on storage level.

-on the table after the index has been dropped.
+We recommend running VACUUM on the table after the index has been dropped.

 Alter a vector search index

-The only alter operation that is supported on a vector search index isRENAME TO
+The only alter operation that is supported on a vector search index isRENAME TO:

 Limitations